 Collaboration with employees, vendors, clients and customers can be seamless when you properly structure your Evernote notes, notebooks, tags, and stacks to support the goals of your business workflow.
 In her presentation from the 2014 Evernote Conference in San Francisco, Evernote Business Certified Consultant Stacey Harmon walks you the Evernote organizational structure of workflows that are most effective in a variety of common business collaboration scenarios.

 Note that the AV team focused the camera on Stacey during the presentation so the slides don't appear in the replay.
-We have included the slide deck below the video in order to provide the supporting visuals, and this link takes you to the handout that Stacey references in the presentation.
+We have included the slide deck below the video in order to provide the supporting visuals.

 Original Air Date: October 2, 2014